-Consumer Staples Select Sector SPDR ETF (XLP) is a basket of 34 companies in the consumer staple sector drawn from the S&P 500.
+Consumer Staples Select Sector SPDR ETF (XLP) is a basket of 34 companies in the consumer staple sector from the S&P 500.
 The fund’s holdings are nearly all large-caps.
-This sector usually shows comparative strength during period of market turmoil as money shifts to sound business models with inelastic demand.
-They have also been a popular choice for income because they have good track record and high dividend, especially in ultra-low interest rate environment in the past 8 years.
+This sector usually shows comparative strength during period of market turmoil.
+They have also been a popular choice for income because they have good track record and high dividend.
+This is more so especially in ultra-low interest rate environment in the past 8 years.
 However, it’s no longer the case now as the Federal Reserve continues to raise rates and bond yields approach 3%

-XLP is now down 17% since the beginning of the year, and it’s the worst performing sector in the market by a large margin.
+XLP is now down 17% since the beginning of the year.
+It’s the worst performing sector in the market by a large margin.
 More than 75% of consumer staple stocks are in red this year, such as General Mills Inc (GM), Procter & Gamble (PG), and PepsiCo (PEP).

 On April, XLP lose 3% due to the big hit in the tobacco industry.
 Philip Morris (PM) dropped 16% after it reported less than expected cigarette shipment and sales in Japan market was struggling.
 Shares of Procter & Gamble Co (PG) also dropped to 52-week low after disappointing third quarter report on higher transportation and commodities cost.

 An overlay of XLP Consumer Staple Sector and broader market represented by S&P 500 e-mini Future (ES_F) shows that they both formed low on March 2009.
 We can see that XLP rally has been lagging compared to the broader market since year 2016.
 Today, XLP broke the trend line channel from March 2009 low while ES_F has not.
 This suggests under-performance in the consumer staple sector relative to the broader market.